KaiNorberg/PatchworkOS/README.md

 # PatchworkOS [![License](https://img.shields.io/badge/licence-MIT-green)](https://github.com/Kaj9296/PatchworkOS/blob/main/LICENSE)

-Patchwork is a hobbyist Unix-like OS written primarily in C with a microkernel.
+Patchwork is a hobbyist OS build from scratch in C for the x86_64 architecture.

 ***